This Simple Whole Roasted Chicken is flavorful, juicy, and tender. It has perfectly crisp skin, and is perfect for Sunday super.

 Instructions

-- Start the preparation for this simple whole roasted chicken by preheating your oven to 425°.
+- Start the preparation for this simple oven roasted chicken by preheating the oven to 425°.

-- Take softened butter and add minced garlic, rosemary, lemon juice, and a bit of salt and black pepper.
+- In a small bowl, mix softened butter, minced garlic, rosemary, lemon juice, and a bit of salt and black pepper.
 Use a fork to mix the compound butter.

 - Cut lemons into wedges, and slice red onions into thick rounds.